Blog

 The Case for Random Team Assignments at Work

-Deliberately randomizing how teams are formed can break silos, surface hidden talent, and make your organization more resilient.
+Randomizing team formation can break silos, surface hidden talent, and build resilience.
 Here's why more companies are trying it.

 businessteamsproductivity